OmarReda/Discovery/README.md

   </p>

   ## Game Development
-  * I learned how to build desktop & android games using unity and how to use unity studio and deal with the assets and its customization.
+  * I learned how to build desktop & android games using unity and how to use unity studio and deal with the assets and their customizations.
-  * I implemented 2 games one for android and another FPS one for desktop.
+  * I implemented already 2 games one level-based for android and one FPS for desktop.
   * [Getting started with Unity](https://unity.com/)
   <p align="center">
     <img src="https://res.cloudinary.com/djvh0aebv/image/upload/c_scale,w_250/v1593685770/Unity_logo_logotype_Unity_3D_oiofyh.png">